ilifuservices/ilifuservices.github.io/index.md

 # A New IT Partner

-ilifu Services provides the On-Premises and Cloud solutions your business requires.
-By listening closely to your needs we provide robust and reliable platforms for you to deploy your business applications upon.
+ilifu Services provides the Cloud and On-Premises solutions your business seeks.
+By listening closely to your needs we provide robust and reliable platforms for your business applications and services.